mnycz/util_df/README.md

 ## Loading the Library into ROOT

-To load the library into ROOT, you will need to load the `include` and `lib` files into ROOT.
+To use the library in ROOT, you will need to load the `include` and `lib` files into your ROOT session.
 This is done by writing a `.rootlogon.C` file that loads the library to your ROOT session.
-See the `~/examples/rootlogon.C` file as an example.
+See the `~/examples/rootlogon.C` file for an example.
 Write your own file in your home directory, and adjust the `utilPath` string as necessary.

-## Testing the Library
+## Using the Library

-To test the library, you can write a simple ROOT script, and include the class/namespace as needed.
-For instance, if you want to use the `util_df::Math` namespace, the top of your script should have the directive `#include UtilDFMath.h`.
-The examples directory has some sample code.
+Sample usage of the code is given in the `examples` directory.